Melanie Gillman: Publications

 Gillman's first graphic novel Smbitten – about lesbians, swing-dancing, fancy hats, and vampires – was produced as part of their Masters thesis at the Center for Cartoon Studies.

 In 2012 they began As the Crow Flies, a webcomic about a 13-year-old African American queer girl who finds herself at an all-white Christian backpacking camp.
 The first volume of As the Crow Flies was funded through Kickstarter.
 The Amelia Bloomer Project named it as one of their 2019 top 10 books for readers from birth to age 18.
 As the Crow Flies received the Stonewall Book Award Honor in 2018, was also nominated for the "Best Digital/Webcomic" Eisner Award in 2014 and the "Outstanding Comic" Ignatz Award in 2016.
 The Society of Illustrators awarded Gillman a gold medal for it.

 Gillman was co-editor with Kori Michele Handwerker and a contributor to The Other Side, an anthology of 19 queer paranormal romance comics published in 2016.
 In 2016, they began writing an ongoing Steven Universe comics series for Boom!
 Studios.

 Under Lerner Publishing Group, Gillman published Stage Dreams in 2019.
 The story centers around a female Latinx outlaw and a runaway trans woman in New Mexico during the Civil War.
 Citing their interest in historical fiction and the lack of queer representation in such stories, Gillman aimed to create a story which depicted queer history prior to the Civil Rights movement.

 In 2019, Gillman received the opportunity to create a compilation of queer fairy tales from Random House Graphic after the success of a series of queer fairy-tale comics Gillman published online garnered widespread popularity.
 The opportunity led to the publication of Other Ever Afters in 2022.
 Gillman noted following a Western European fairytale format of storytelling to reinterpret old stories in a more modern point of view.
 Gillman's intent behind the stories of Other Ever Afters was to provoke readers into thinking about how women and girls are treated within traditional tales and stories.

+Their newest comic, The Goblin Throne, will be released as a graphic novel published by Iron Circus Comics in 2027.